-29 National Constitution Center, Interactive Constitution- Article II, Section 2: Treaty Power and Appointments, https://constitutioncenter.org/interactive-constitution/interpretation/article-ii/clauses/346 established after World War II from 1949 until 1971 in Okinawa and Ryukyu Islands, when the United States returned those territories to Japan.
+Article II courts-also known as "occupation courts"-have existed throughout United States history, starting with the Mexican War in 1846 and followed by the "heyday of occupation courts" during the Civil War as large tracts of Confederate territory came under Union control in the 1860s and there was a need for provisional military governments and provisional tribunals.
+This continued during the Spanish-American War in 1899 and occupation courts were established after World War II from 1949 until 1971 in Okinawa and Ryukyu Islands, when the United States returned those territories to Japan.
 At least twelve occupation tribunals, organized under the executive war-making power of the President, were established throughout that time.30

 "Executive courts were a phenomenon closely associated with the occupation of enemy territory by American troops.
-Because military occupation invariably entailed the replacement of one sovereign with another, American jurists were particularly sensitive to the constitutional implications of this presidential war-making power."
+Because military occupation invariably entailed the replacement of one sovereign with another, American jurists were particularly sensitive to the constitutional implications of this presidential war-making power."31